Resonance - Definition, Types, Examples, FAQs

 NCERT Physics Notes:

-What is resonance or What is meant by resonance?
+What is resonance?

-Resonance Definition: Resonance meaning is as forced motion in tune with a system's natural oscillation frequency, also known as the resonant frequency.
+Resonance Definition: Resonance meaning is forced motion in tune with a system's natural oscillation frequency, also known as the resonant frequency.
 When you drive the system in the appropriate direction, it creates resonance and raises its amplitude.
 Every object has a unique resonant frequency.

-Types of Resonance physics
+Types of Resonance Physics

 There are several types of resonance physics, including: